 Opening and closing meetings were held to ensure open communication with ARTC and Trans4m Rail providing preliminary Audit findings.
-The audit was conducted as per the Audit Agenda, which was prepared and sent to ARTC on 2 February 2022, prior to the site visit.
+The audit was conducted as per the Audit Agenda, which was agreed upon prior to the site visit.

 2.2.1 Opening Meeting